Rahuldatta293/Assignment2-Bitra/README.md

 ## Creating table that contain cities which are recommended to visit

+The below table decribes the famous locations in cities that have to be visited.

 | Name of the City | Location to visit in city | Amount of time to spent in location |
 | ---------------- | ------------------------- | ----------------------------------- |
 | Vijayawada       | Krishna River             |           1hour                     |